 These data alone are insufficient to robustly resolve the internal relationships of Coccinellidae.
 The coccinellid relationships recovered in the Bayesian analysis greatly differ from those resulting from the parsimony analyses (Figs. 1 and 2).
 There is even a significant amount of discordance between both the TNT and DO parsimony trees (Fig. 1 and Supplemental Fig. S1).
 Consistent with the topological incongruence between methods is the extremely low branch support for all three topologies for most coccinellid clades.
-Some aspects of our coccinellid phylogeny, however, are consistent with an unpublished phylogenetic analysis of Coccinellidae (Giorgi, personal communication), such as the apical placement of Sticholotidinae and the paraphyletic nature of Chilocorinae and Scymninae.
+Some aspects of our coccinellid phylogenetic analysis of Coccinellidae (Giorgi, personal communication), such as the apical placement of Sticholotidinae and the paraphyletic nature of Chilocorinae and Scymninae.